Informal learning: Trends in formal and informal learning

-40% of adults have self-taught themselves at some point and respondents in a survey indicated that they were twice as likely to participate in independent learning as traditional learning.
+40% of adults have taught themselves at some point and respondents in a survey indicated that they were twice as likely to participate in independent learning as traditional learning.

 The average adult spends 10 hours a week (500 hours a year) on informal learning practices.

 As a whole, this type of knowledge is more learner-centered and situational in response to the interests or needed application of the skill to a particular workforce.
 Formal training programs have limited success in increasing basic skills for individuals older than age 25, therefore, these individuals rely mostly on on-the-job training.

 Although rates of formal education have increased, many adults entering the workforce are lacking the basic math, reading and interpersonal skills that the "unskilled" labor force requires.
 The lines between formal and informal learning have been blurred due to the higher rates of college attendance.
 The largest increase in population for manual or low-skilled labor is in individuals who attended college but did not receive a degree.
 A recent collection of cross-sectional surveys were conducted and polled employers across the United States to gauge which skills are required for jobs which do not require college degrees.
 These surveys concluded that 70% require some kind of customer service aspect, 61% require reading or writing paragraphs, 65% require math, 51% require the use of computers.
-In regards to training and academic credentials, 71% require a high school diploma, 61% require specific vocational experience.
-The rates of men entering the low-skilled labor force have remained static over the last fifty years, indicating a shift of less than 1%.
-Women's participation in the unskilled labor force has steadily increased and projections indicate that this trend will continue.
+With regard to training and academic credentials, 71% require a high school diploma, 61% require specific vocational experience.

 Business perspective

 The majority of companies that provide training are currently involved only with the formal side of the continuum.
 Most of today's investments are on the formal side.
 The net result is that companies spend the most money on the smallest part—25%—of the learning equation.
 The other 75% of learning happens as the learner creatively "adopts and adapts to ever changing circumstances".
-The informal piece of the equation is not only larger, it's crucial to learning how to do anything.